 This year, the festive programme consists of more than 60 cultural, leisure and traditional activities such as concerts, exhibitions, nit de foc, medieval market, thematic fiestas, parades, traditional dancing, cross swimming, etc.

 Highlights include a parade of giants, DJ sessions at the weekends, a 'night of fire' followed by a foam party, and a medieval market where you can sample all sorts of curious food and drink offerings.
-The star of the show comes on Saturday 13th September, when a re-enactment of the landings and the battles take place on Playa Grande beach & Calo d'en Pellicer beach, with the final battle being held on Santa Ponca beach.
+The star of the show comes on the Saturday 12th September, when a re-enactment of the landings and the battles take place on Playa Grande beach & Calo d'en Pellicer beach, with the final battle being held on Santa Ponca beach.
 Expect firecrackers and much rejoicing!
 Fireworks mark the closing of the fiesta in the evening of the final Sunday.

 Location: Santa Ponsa